Tent Footprint vs tarp

 Weight

 Tent footprints win hands down in the weight department.
-If you backpack, this is one reason to want a tent footprint vs. a tarp.
-Tarps are multipurpose, and for this reason, tarps are often heavy-duty—and I mean heavy.
+If you’re an ultralight backpacker, this is one reason to want a tent foot print vs. a tarp.
+Tarps are multipurpose, and for this reason, tarps are often heavy-duty—and not everyone is prepared for the extra weight.
+You can get a lightweight tarp, but they’re often expensive.

-Tent footprints fit tents with precision.
-Many tent brands make footprints for individual tent designs.
+Tent footprints fit specific tent models.
 This means an exact fit to your tent size.

-I made the mistake of not fitting a tarp to my tent once.
-The biggest problem is the elements.
-The wind gets under the tarp and lifts it, which puts pressure on the tent.
+I made the mistake of not fitting a tarp to my tent on one camping trip.
 Rain lands on the tarp, causing water to pool directly below the tent.
 All in all, not a fun experience.

-So you need to fold your tarp so that it is smaller than your tent size.
-Any tarp peeking out is just asking for water to pool under your tent.
+So you need to fold your tarp so that it is smaller than the size of your tent.
+Any tarp peeking out is just asking for water to pool under your tent or a strong wind to move and wrinkle the whole thing.

-Tent footprints and tarps aren’t the only way to protect your tent from damp earth and debris.
+Tent footprints and tarps aren’t the only way to protect your tent from damp earth, sharp objects and debris.
 Alternative protective layers include:

 Tyvek Sheeting